 - Probation: Probation requires that a student's conduct be reviewed for a specified period of time.
 Conditions of the probationary period will be specified to the student by the hearing body and may be applied during the probationary period.
 All conditions must be satisfied and verified prior to the completion of the probationary period.
 If a student is found responsible for violation of any institutional policy(s) during the probationary period, more severe sanctions could be applied.

 - Suspension: Separation of the student from the University or a University program for a period of time, after which the student is eligible to return.
-During this time, the student under suspension shall forfeit all rights of her/his student status for the duration of her/his suspension and may have her/his privileges of access to University premises revoked.
+During this time, the student under suspension shall forfeit all rights of their student status for the duration of their suspension and may have their privileges of access to University premises revoked.
 Conditions for readmission and/or continued enrollment after readmittance may be specified.
 All conditions for readmission must be satisfied, completed and certified to the Office of Student Conduct or designee prior to readmittance.
 Also, a written plan for adherence to conditions of continued enrollment after readmittance from a suspension shall be provided to the Office of Student Conduct or designee for review and approval.

 - Revocation of degree: A degree awarded from WMU may be revoked for fraud, misrepresentation or other violation of University standards in obtaining the degree, or for other serious violations committed by a student prior to graduation.
 Being a degree holding alumna is sufficient association with the University and basis for application of this sanction.